 What You Need To Know About Common Texas Pests

 Listed below are some of the most common pests found in the Dallas/Fort Worth, TX area.
-This quick reference page will provide information about the insects and rodents that frequently invade Texas properties and homes.
-Knowing the dangers and damage they can pose can help you to protect your home, property, and family from invasive pests.
+This quick reference page will provide information about the insects and rodents that frequently invade Texas properties.
+Knowing the dangers and damage they can pose can help you to protect your business from invasive pests.

 Termites are social insects.
 They have a complex social structure and live together in large colonies.
 What exactly a termite looks like depends on what "caste" or group within the colony that they are a part of.